 SEPP Comment State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 The Planning Proposal does not contain provisions that will contradict or hinder the application of the SEPP.

-SEPP Comment State Environmental Planning Policy (Infrastructure) 2007 The Infrastructure SEPP aims to facilitate the efficient delivery of infrastructure across the State.
+State Environmental Planning Policy (Transport and Infrastructure) 2021 State Environmental Planning Policy (Transport and Infrastructure) 2021(Transport and Infrastructure SEPP) aims to facilitate effective delivery of infrastructure and services by identifying matters to be considered in the assessment of development adjacent to particular types of infrastructure and by providing for consultation with relevant public authorities during the assessment process.
 Any future development may require existing utility services to be upgraded and/or augmented to enable the future residential population to be accommodated.
 Further details would need to be provided during any future DA.
 In addition, any future DA submitted for this site may trigger the referral requirements for traffic generating development of the to the RMS.
 State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004 The BASIX SEPP requires residential development to achieve mandated levels of energy and water efficiency.
 The indicative reference design has been designed with building massing and orientation that would facilitate future BASIX compliance, which would need to be documented in any future DA.
-State Environmental Planning Policy No. 55 Remediation of Land SEPP 55 provides the planning framework for the management of contaminated land in NSW.
+State Environmental Planning Policy (Resilience and Hazards) 2021 State Environmental Planning Policy (Resilience and Hazards) 2021(Resilience and Hazards SEPP) provides a state-wide planning approach to the remediation of contaminated land by considering whether the land is contaminated and, if it is contaminated, whether it can be made suitable for the proposed purpose.
+It also requires the consent authority to consider whether an industrial proposal is a potentially hazardous or a potentially offensive industry.
 A Phase 1 Preliminary Site Investigation (Appendix F) has been undertaken and concludes that the site can be made suitable for the intended land uses.
 Potential contamination identified within the PSI is representative of common urban environments and implementation of typical contamination management practices would result in the mitigation of unacceptable risks to future site users.
-State Environmental Planning Policy No. 64 Advertising and Signage Detailed compliance with the SEPP provisions will be demonstrated within all future development applications relating to signage and advertising on the site.
+State Environmental Planning Policy (Industry and Employment) 2021 State Environmental Planning Policy (Industry and Employment) 2021(Industry and Employment SEPP) contains provisions relating to advertising and signage in NSW.
+Detailed compliance with the SEPP provisions will be demonstrated within all future development applications relating to signage and advertising on the site.
 State Environmental Planning Policy No. 65 Design Quality of Residential Apartment Development (SEPP 65) SEPP 65 provides a statutory framework to guide the design quality of residential flat developments.
 The indicative reference design has been designed to test one way in which the proposed planning controls could be translated to a future redevelopment.
 The indicative reference design has therefore been assessed against SEPP 65 and the accompanying Apartment Design Guide (ADG).
-Based on that assessment, the following is noted: • 84% of apartments achieve the ADG guideline of 2 hours of sunlight between 9am and 3pm in mid-winter. • 73% of apartments (ground floor to Level 8) are cross ventilated.
+Based on that assessment, the following is noted:

+SEPP Comment • 84% of apartments achieve the ADG guideline of 2 hours of sunlight between 9am and 3pm in mid-winter. • 73% of apartments (ground floor to Level 8) are cross ventilated.
 GMU have further addressed the design principles of SEPP 65 in the original Urban Design Report (submitted with Appendix H).
 A detailed assessment would be required to accompany any future DA.
-State Environmental Planning Policy (Urban Renewal) 2010 The concept proposal aligns with the objectives of SEPP (Urban Renewal) 2010 as it facilitates the orderly and economic redevelopment of an urban site that is accessible by public transport.
-Furthermore, the Planning Proposal facilitates the delivery of the objectives of the relevant State and district planning policies, which seeks to increase densities within walking distance of existing and planned infrastructure, employment nodes and educational establishments.